LorienLV/genarchbench/benchmarks/abea/README.md

 }
 ```

-:red_circle:IMPORTANT:red_circle: If you have moved the input files to a new location, you will have to regenerate the index files.
+:exclamation: If you have moved the input files to a new location, you will have to regenerate the index files.
 To do so you can use [scripts/generate_indexes.sh](scripts/generate_indexes.sh).